-- Reimbursement of medical expenses [24 CFR 5.609(c)(4)] - Amounts received by participants in other publicly assisted programs which are specifically for or in reimbursement of out-of-pocket expenses incurred and which are made solely to allow participation in a specific program [24 CFR 5.609(c)(8)(iii)] - Amounts received by a person with a disability that are disregarded for a limited time for purposes of Supplemental Security Income eligibility and benefits because they are set aside for use under a Plan to Attain Self-Sufficiency (PASS) [(24 CFR 5.609(c)(8)(ii)] - Reparation payments paid by a foreign government pursuant to claims filed under the laws of that government by persons who were persecuted during the Nazi era [24 CFR 5.609(c)(10)] - Refunds or rebates on property taxes paid on the dwelling unit [24 CFR 5.609(c)(15)] - Amounts paid by a state agency to a family with a member who has a developmental disability and is living at home to offset the cost of services and equipment needed to keep the developmentally disabled family member at home [24 CFR 5.609(c)(16)] - Amounts specifically excluded by any other federal statute [24 CFR 5.609(c)(17), FR Notice 12/14/12].
+- Reimbursement of medical expenses [24 CFR 5.609(c)(4)] - Amounts received by participants in other publicly assisted programs which are specifically for or in reimbursement of out-of-pocket expenses incurred and which are made solely to allow participation in a specific program [24 CFR 5.609(c)(8)(iii)] - Amounts received by a person with a disability that are disregarded for a limited time for purposes of Supplemental Security Income eligibility and benefits because they are set aside for use under a Plan to Attain Self-Sufficiency (PASS) [(24 CFR 5.609(c)(8)(ii)] - Reparation payments paid by a foreign government pursuant to claims filed under the laws of that government by persons who were persecuted during the Nazi era [24 CFR 5.609(c)(10)] - Refunds or rebates on property taxes paid on the dwelling unit [24 CFR 5.609(c)(15)] - Amounts paid by a state agency to a family with a member who has a developmental disability and is living at home to offset the cost of services and equipment needed to keep the disabled family member at home [24 CFR 5.609(c)(16)]

+- Amounts specifically excluded by any other federal statute [24 CFR 5.609(c)(17), FR Notice 12/14/12].
 HUD publishes an updated list of these exclusions periodically.
 It includes: - (a) The value of the allotment provided to an eligible household under the Food Stamp Act of 1977 (7 U.S.C.
-2017 (b)) - (b) Benefits under Section 1780 of the School Lunch Act and Child Nutrition Act of 1966, including WIC - (c) Payments to Volunteers under the Domestic Volunteer Services Act of 1973 (42 U.S.C.
-5044(g), 5058)
+2017 (b)) This exclusion also applies to assets - (b) Benefits under Section 1780 of the School Lunch Act and Child Nutrition Act of 1966, including WIC This exclusion also applies to assets